ctdean/iter/README.md

 # Overview

-`iter` is an alternate way of iterating and looping to using the traditional Clojure tools such as higher order functions.
-It provides a rich set of operators to walk a sequence, return a lazy sequence, return a single expression, or reduce a complex sequence.
+`iter` is a way of iterating and looping in Clojure.
+It provides an alternate to using the traditional Clojure tools such as higher order functions and threading macros.  `iter` provides a rich set of operators to walk a sequence, return a lazy sequence, return a single expression, or reduce a complex sequence.

 Let's walk through a simple example: